 Escobar had always enjoyed a mutually beneficial relationship with the elites of Colombia: politicians would turn a blind eye to his crimes and accept his money.
 Vallejo, having been a member of the cartel’s inner circle, was privy to most of these secrets, and years later decided to expose the elites who had lauded then shunned her.

-Enjoy this look at Virginia Vallejo?
 Next, learn about what happened to Maria Victoria Henao, Pablo Escobar’s wife.
-Then read about Pablo Escobar’s death and the final phone call that brought him down.
+Then, read about Pablo Escobar’s death and the final phone call that brought him down.